-- 3.B.7 For Emission Point AA-001, at the onset of receiving waste, the permittee shall calculate the total non-methane organic compounds (NMOC) mass emission rate (" $M{NMOC}$ ") annually in accordance with either the procedures outlined Condition 3.B.8 or Condition 3.B.9 (as applicable).
-(Ref: 40 CFR 60.762(b); Subpart XXX) - 3.B.8 For Emission Point AA-001, the permittee shall calculate the total non-methane organic compounds (NMOC) mass emission rate (" $M{NMOC}$ ") using Equation 1 or Equation 2 as provided below.
-Both equations may be used in conjunction if the actual year-to-year solid waste acceptance rate is known for part of the affected source's life and the year-to-year solid waste acceptance rate is unknown for part of the affected source's life:
+3.B.7 For Emission Point AA-000, at the onset of receiving waste, the permittee shall calculate the total non-methane organic compounds (NMOC) mass emission rate (" M{NMOC} ") annually in accordance with the procedures outlined in Condition 3.B.8 and the applicable requirements found in Condition 3.B.9.

-(a) Equation 1 shall be used if the actual year-to-year solid waste acceptance rate is known:
+- 3.B.8 For Emission Point AA-000, the permittee shall calculate the total non-methane organic compounds (NMOC) mass emission rate (" M{NMOC} ") using Equation 1 or Equation 2 as provided below.
+Both equations may be used in conjunction if the actual year-to-year solid waste acceptance rate is known for part of the affected source's life and the year-to-year solid waste acceptance rate is unknown for the other part of the affected source's life: - (a) Equation 1 shall be used if the actual year-to-year solid waste acceptance rate is known: